On the convergence of stochastic primal-dual hybrid gradient: Convergence

 \subsection{Linear convergence}

-The standard approach for showing linear convergence with metric subregularity is to obtain a Fejer-type inequality of the form~\cite{latafat2019new}
+The standard approach for showing linear convergence with metric subregularity is to obtain a \textit{Fejer-type inequality} of the form~\cite{latafat2019new}

-for suitably defined norms $d$ and $V$ and operator $T$.
+for suitably defined distance functions $d$, $V$ and operator $T$.
 However, as evident from~\eqref{eq: one_it_lem} and the definition of $V_{k+1}$, one iteration result of SPDHG does not fit into this form.
 When $x=x^\star, y = y^\star$, $V_{k+1}(x^k - x^\star, y^{k+1}-y^\star)$ does not only measure distance to solution, but also the distance of subsequent iterates $y^{k+1}$ and $y^k$.
 In addition, $V_{k+1}$ includes $x^k-x^\star$ and $y^{k+1}-y^\star$ rather than $x^{k+1}-x^\star$ and $y^{k+1}-y^\star$, which further presents a challenge due to asymmetry, for using metric subregularity.
 Therefore, an intricate analysis is needed to control the additional terms and handle the asymmetry in $V_{k+1}$.
-In addition, Lemma~\ref{lem: defT} is a necessary tool to identify $T$.
+In addition,~\Cref{lem: defT} is a necessary tool to identify $T$.

-We need the following notation which builds on Lemma~\ref{lem: defT} for easier computations with metric subregularity. \\ \begin{lemma} Under the notations of Lemma~\ref{lem: defT}, to write compactly the operation of $T$, let us define the operators
+We need the following notation and lemma which builds on Lemma~\ref{lem: defT}, for easier computations with metric subregularity.
+For the operators, we adopt the convention in~\cite{latafat2019new}.
+Operator $C$ is the concatenation of subdifferentials, $M$ is the skew symmetric matrix that is formed using matrix $A$.
+Operator $F$ is the KKT operator and $\bs H$ is the ``metric'' that helps us write the algorithm in proximal point form (see~\Cref{lem: defT}).
+Due to duplication in~\Cref{lem: defT}, we need duplicated versions of $C$ and $M$.
+Consistent with the notation of~\Cref{lem: defT} (also see~Section~\ref{sec: notation}), we use boldface to denote operators in the duplicated space. \begin{lemma} Under the notations of Lemma~\ref{lem: defT}, to write compactly the operation of $T$, let us define the operators

 and